-NASW CE Content Development Guidelines for Social Work Continuing Education Programs
+Content Development Guidelines for Social Work Continuing Education

-Program topics must build on the foundations of social work education and must clearly fall within the scope of practice for social workers and be directly applicable to social work theory and practice, relating to one or more of the following social work educational areas:
+Course topics must build on the foundations of social work education and must clearly fall within the scope of practice for social workers and be directly applicable to social work theory and practice, relating to one or more of the following social work educational areas:

-- o Theories and concepts of human behavior in the social environment - Social work practice, knowledge, and skills - Social work research, programs, or practice evaluations - Development, evaluation, and implementation of social policy - Social work generalist practice - Social work clinical practice - Diversity and social justice - Social work ethics - Program content should be based on peer-reviewed research as demonstrated in the social work professional literature, cover widely recognized evidence-based theory and practice, and apply specifically to the needs and the scope of practice of licensed social workers. - CE providers must ensure that their continuing education programs promote cultural awareness and understanding of diversity and inclusion as defined in the NASW Standards and Indicators for Cultural Competence in Social Work Practice.
+- o Theories and concepts of human behavior in the social environment - Social work practice, knowledge, and skills - Social work research, programs, or practice evaluations - Development, evaluation, and implementation of social policy - Social work generalist practice - Social work clinical practice - Diversity and social justice - Social work ethics - Course content should be based on peer-reviewed research, cover evidence-based theory and practice, and apply specifically to the needs and the scope of practice of licensed social workers. - CE providers must ensure that their continuing education courses promote cultural awareness and understanding of diversity and inclusion as defined in the NASW Standards and Indicators for Cultural Competence in Social Work Practice.